windmill-labs/windmilldocs/docs/core_concepts/12_staging_prod/index.md

 - a Prod workspace where you can deploy scripts and flows when ready.

 Then, from the workspace, on the `⋮` menu of each [deployed](../0_draft_and_deploy/index.md#deployed-version) script or flow, pick "Deploy to staging/prod".
 This can be done also from the [Resources](../3_resources_and_types/index.md) and [Variables](../2_variables_and_secrets/index.md) menus or directly from a script or flow `Details` page.

+This can be done by users with both View rights on the deployed-from workspace and edit rights on the deployed-to workspace.

 You can deploy one by one flows, scripts (including each script within flow), variables and resources.
 Or toggle more than one and "Deploy all".